 PEOPLE

-Wenfei Xu is an assistant professor in the Department of City and Regional Planning at the College of Architecture, Art, and Planning at Cornell University.
-She is also the director of the Urban Data Research Lab.
-Her research questions how housing policies, practices, institutions, and technologies have shaped urban inequality, with an orientation toward methods in urban analytics.
+Wenfei Xu is an assistant professor in GIScience and Urban Data Science in the Department of Geography at UCSB and the Director of the Urban Data Research Lab.
+Her research examines how housing policies, practices, institutions, and technologies have influenced urban inequality, with a focus on methods in spatial data science.
 She works on topics in social-spatial stratification, segregation, race and ethnicity, data science, mapping, and neighborhood change in the United States.
-Her work has ranged from an interest in the historical legacies of structural housing discrimination and its contemporary spatial-temporal manifestations to exploring the uses of big data in characterizing human activity for urban social science research.

 Wenfei Xu